 Believe We Can Do It

-Confidence and self-believe developed through performances.
+Gaining confidence and self-believe through performances.

 Performing a musical piece can bring fear and anxiety.
 Doing so teaches kids how to take risks and deal with fear, which will help them become successful and reach their potential.

 Developing skills, attributes and attitudes to apply to other curriculum areas – listening, concentration, creativity and self-confidence.

 Singing – develops confidence.